Course Introduction

 Graduate School Admissions

-Please view the and each faculty member’s personal page to learn more about the research areas covered in the Department of History and Anthropology.
+Please view the faculty introduction page and each faculty member’s personal page to learn more about the research areas covered in the Department of History and Anthropology.
 The Department also actively integrates research themes beyond the specific research areas.
 For details, please feel free to consult the faculty member from whom you expect to receive instruction.
 Contact information for each faculty member is provided on his or her page.
-(To learn more about the research themes in which current students of this course are engaged, please view the .)
+(To learn more about the research themes in which current students of this course are engaged, please view the student thesis page.)